santosfamilyfoundation/Traffic/README.md

-# ti-dev
+# Traffic
-A fork of [TrafficIntelligence](https://bitbucket.org/Nicolas/trafficintelligence/wiki/Home) used for experimentation with visual monitoring of traffic infrastructure.
+A fork of [TrafficIntelligence](https://bitbucket.org/Nicolas/trafficintelligence/wiki/Home) and supporting packages and code used for experimentation with visual monitoring of traffic infrastructure.